verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

         --analysis --disp on

-Running VPR
+Running VPR Manually
 ===========

-Let's now try taking a simple pre-synthesized circuit (consisting of LUTs and Flip-Flops) and use the VPR tool to implement it on a specific FPGA architecture.
+Sometimes you may wish to run only the vpr (placement, routing and timing analysis) parts of the flow rather than the full VTR flow (which includes synthesis).
+To show how to do this, let's now try taking a simple pre-synthesized circuit (consisting of LUTs and Flip-Flops) and use the VPR tool to implement it on a specific FPGA architecture.

 Running VPR on a Pre-Synthesized Circuit
 ----------------------------------------